 Sanctions are foreseen when owners do not develop or build on their building plots within the deadlines set in the PAG.
-If they fail to start building housing within this period, the land in question can only be used for housing that fulfils a mission of general interest in terms of housing, particularly social housing.
+If they fail to start building housing within this period, all constructions on this land are prohibited for at least 6 years.
+Failing to respect the deadlines thus has a significant impact on the value of the plots.

 In addition to sanctions, the “Baulandvertrag” also creates new written requirements in the PAG.
 These have the advantage of making the mechanism more transparent as the new requirements will be fixed in the PAG, a municipal regulation accessible to everyone.

 Currently, the procedure for amending a PAG extends over a period of about 12 months.

 In the interest of administrative simplification and in order to enable municipalities to adjust the aforementioned deadlines to the realities on the ground, the bill provides for the introduction of a simplified procedure for specific amendments to the PAG, following the example of the simplified procedure introduced by the so-called “Omnibus” law for the specific amendment of the “new district” special development plans (PAP).

 In this way, the duration of the procedure for amending a PAG could be shortened to seven months, which will allow to facilitate and accelerate the offer of available land, leading to the creation of housing, including affordable housing.

 Furthermore, the bill introduces a ministerial re-parcelling mechanism.

 Re-parcelling can be defined as the regrouping and redistribution of land in order to reshape the existing plot plan to match the building plots as fixed in a PAP.